What Is Print Design?

 Effective print design includes typography, color, layout, imagery, and the choice of paper and finishes.
 These elements must work together to create a cohesive, visually appealing design that communicates the intended message.

-Print design offers advantages such as higher perceived credibility and trust, deeper engagement and retention rates, and a more lasting impression due to the physical and tangible nature of printed materials.
+Print design offers advantages such as perceived credibility and trust, higher engagement and retention rates, and a more lasting impression due to the physical and tangible nature of printed materials.

 Get a chance to become the next Design Award winner.